|Title:||GitHub Issues Migration Plan|

 The bug triagers on bpo are valuable to the core Python workflow, and we definitely would need even more help with triaging issues on GitHub.

 It has been proposed on Discourse for us to create a "bug triage" team on GitHub to help with closing issues, notifying the appropriate parties, as well as applying labels to issues and pull requests.
-We can grant the "write" permission to the "bug triage" team, while limiting merging pull requests to "CPython core developer" team on GitHub.

 In bpo, we currently have the following fields for each issue: